 Business Writing Skills

 For the first time in history, writing has become the most common form of communication in the workplace.
 Unfortunately, the growing volume of written communication has resulted in an increased error rate, the need to prepare multiple pieces of writing when one would suffice, and readers who are offended and frustrated by the tone of the writing.
 This class will help participants understand the keys to successful written communication and put those skills to the test.
-The principles on which effective written communication are built will be explored along with the four elements of effective organization and how to ensure an appropriate tone.
+The principles on which effective written communication are built will be explored along with techniques to enhance conciseness and clarity.

 Business Writing Skills is a required seminar for the Certificate in Business Communications.

 Completion of this seminar as part of the Certificate in Business Communications entitles you to register for Individual Writing Analysis.